 Hiram Hunn Awards

-Six alumni are to receive this year’s Hiram S. Hunn Memorial Schools and Scholarships Awards, presented by the Harvard College Office of Admissions and Financial Aid.
-The class of 1921 graduate recruited and interviewed prospective students for more than 55 years in Iowa and Vermont; this year’s winners (who are recognized for their work on schools and scholarships committees worldwide) have collectively performed more than 185 years of service.
-They are to receive their awards at an October 13 ceremony.
+Six alumni will receive this year’s Hiram S. Hunn Memorial Schools and Scholarships Awards, presented by the Harvard College Office of Admissions and Financial Aid.
+Hunn ’21 recruited and interviewed prospective students for more than 55 years in Iowa and Vermont; this year’s winners, who are recognized for their work on schools and scholarships committees worldwide, have collectively performed more than 192 years of service.
+They are to receive their awards at an October 17 ceremony.

 You might also like